applitude/tic-tac-toe/README.md

 }
 ```

-# Step 2: JavaScript - The game
+# Step 2: JavaScript
-Before we start programming in JavaScript let us imaginate how and where the game is going to be.

-1. We need to be able to look at something to be able to play it.
-* How?
-We can have something to look at by adding graphics.
-This can be done inside the canvas.

-2. It has to look like a game of Tic-Tac-Toe.
-* How?
-In Tic-Tac-Toe there are two vertical lines and two horizontal lines which creates cells of nine squares.

-3. We need to be able to play the game.
-* How?
-We should be able to play the game with the cursor.
-There are two players, whenever a player presses a cell it should show a graphic of an X or a circle dependant of whos turn it is.

-Now that we know how the game is going to be played we can start coding the game.

-## Step 2.1: Creating the canvas
+## Step 2.1: Explaining HTML objects
 You might remember that we talked about how JavaScript can manipulate the HTML document.
 What we didn't talk about is why JavaScript are able to do so.
 To understand this you have to understand how the webpage loads HTML.

 ### The DOM (Document Object Model) tree
 ![alt text](https://github.com/applitude/tic-tac-toe/blob/master/DOM_Tree.gif "The HTML DOM tree of object")

 This is the HTML DOM tree.
 When the webpage is loaded the browser creates a DOM of the page.
-Using these Objects JavaScript has all that it needs to create dynamic HTML.
+Using these Objects JavaScript has all that it needs to make HTML dynamic.

-What can JavaScript do with the objects?
+So, what can JavaScript do with these objects?
 * JavaScript can manipulate all the elements in the HTML page
 * JavaScript can manipulate all the attributes in the HTML page
 * JavaScript can manipulate all the CSS styles in the page